dddrrreee/cs49n-20spr/labs/1-gpio/README.md

 ## Lab: write your own code to control the r/pi; throw ours out.

 The first lab was just setup.
-Today we get to the fun part.
-Today you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them, we'll use this code in a simple way to blink an LED and to read the data from a capacitive touch sensor.
+Today we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself as well as reading them to get values produced by a digital device.
+You'll use this code to blink an LED and to detect when a capacitive touch sensor is touched.

-Important PRELAB work:
+*Important PRELAB work*:
+    - Always obey the following: ***IF YOUR PI GETS HOT TO THE TOUCH UNPLUG IT***  You likely have a short somewhere and in the worst-case can fry your laptop.

-   - Read throuh `Part 0` below to get a big-picture background.
+   - Read throuh `Part 0` below to get a big-picture background of how the r/pi (and many computer systems) control devices.

    - Read through pages 90---96 of the broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.pdf`) to see what memory addresses to read and write to get the GPIO pins to do stuff.

-   - Note 1: where the broadcom document uses addresses `0x7420xxxx`, you'll use `0x2020xxxx`.
+     Note 1: where the broadcom document uses addresses `0x7420xxxx`, you'll use `0x2020xxxx`.

-   - Note 2: the broadcom document talks about "registers" --- you can just think of these as magic memory locations that you read or write to get the RPI to do things.
+     Note 2: the Broadcom document talks about "registers" --- you can just think of these as magic memory locations that you read or write to get the r/pi to do things.

-   - Look through the code in `part1-blink` and `part2-touch` since you'll be filling this in.
+   - Look through the `gpio.h` and `gpio.c` files in `part1-blink`
+     you'll be filling this in as well as the two simple programs `touch.c` and `blink.c` which will call into your code.
+(You won't modify these two latter files.)

 Sign off: to get credit for the lab show the following:

-   1. That [part1-blink](https://github.com/dddrrreee/cs49n-20spr/tree/master/labs/1-gpio/part1-blink) blinks two LEDs on pin 20 and 21 in opposite orders (i.e., if 20 is on, 21 should be off).
+   1. That [part1-blink](https://github.com/dddrrreee/cs49n-20spr/tree/master/labs/1-gpio/part1-blink) blinks two LEDs on pin 20 and 21 in opposite orders (i.e., if 20 is on, 21 should be off and vice versa).
 (This will point out a subtle mistake people make reading the docs).

    2. That [part2-touch](https://github.com/dddrrreee/cs49n-20spr/tree/master/labs/1-gpio/part2-touch)